HostLift/HostBase/README.md

 Visit [http://localhost:8000](http://localhost:8000) to access HostBase.

-## Contributing

-If you would like to contribute to HostBase, please follow our [Contribution Guidelines](CONTRIBUTING.md).

 ## License
 HostBase is open-source software licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.